Alliance for the Future of Austria: Ideology

 On 15 October 2009, the party described its political position as centre-right, expressing their more moderate stance compared with the Freedom Party of Austria (FPÖ).
 Under Joseph Bucher, the party has been economically liberal and socially conservative.

 The BZÖ describes itself as "ideologiefrei, aber zukunftsorientiert und wertebewusst" (free from ideology, but forward-looking and conscious of traditional values).
 From its beginning, the party's leader and programme changed very often, until Josef Bucher became the party leader.
 This brought the first installation of the "Bündnisprogramm" in Vienna which was accepted in open ballot vote by 600 attending members, and a political orientation described now as "rechtsliberal" (right-wing liberal).

 The BZÖ wants to especially focus on the Mittelstand, civil and political rights, the stop of compulsory membership in the state and personal freedom.
 The BZÖ is especially outspoken against new taxes and calls for more reforms.

 The BZÖ also opposes, among others, the Anti-Counterfeiting Trade Agreement as well as the TTIP.

 Economics

 The BZÖ supports reducing the reduction of government debt, which stood at 80% of gross domestic product in 2011.
 The party supports the privatisation of utilities and parts of the Austrian Federal Railways.
-The party advocates 'radical clearing' of bureaucracy and Bucher had proposed a 44% flat tax on earnings above €14,235.28 with a further allowance of €9,000 for each child.
+The party advocates 'radical clearing' of bureaucracy and Bucher had proposed a 44% flat tax (including social security contribution) on earnings above €14,235.28 with a further allowance of €9,000 for each child.